MIRA-KUMAR/Leetcode-Learning/README.md

 Given the root of a Binary Search Tree (BST), return the minimum difference between the values of any two different nodes in the tree.

+# LeetCode 897.
+Increasing Order Search Tree

+Given the root of a binary search tree, rearrange the tree in in-order so that the leftmost node in the tree is now the root of the tree, and every node has no left child and only one right child.

 # LeetCode 937.
 Reorder Data in Log Files

 You are given an array of logs.
 Each log is a space-delimited string of words, where the first word is the identifier.